RetroAchievements/docs/README.md

 All contributions to the docs are welcome.

 We appreciate your interest in contributing.
 Whether you're new to Git or a seasoned developer, we've got you covered.
 [Visit the Contributing to the Docs page](https://docs.retroachievements.org/general/contributing-to-the-docs.html) page to get started.

+## DocSearch

+Search is powered by Algolia DocSearch and is only specific to your currently-selected language.

+New pages and content may take some time to appear in the search results.
+Algolia only crawls the site once a week, usually on weekends.